 The following files are found inside the driver download file.

 |ENV75/NFEU.EXE||28.9 KB||6 Sep 1995|

 To get the Envision P75 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Envision P75.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Olivetti Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the Olivetti website.
 Most major device manufacturers update their drivers regularly.